gauransh415/Micrograd-backprop/README.md

 # Neural-Net0
-## This is my first try towards building a Neural Network from Scratch.
+## First try towards building a Neural Network from Scratch using Karpathy's tutorial.
+### Functions as a small scalar valued Autograd engine containing a Neural Net on it.